-- No Venting – Since these are purely electric, you don’t have to worry about installing any kind of ventilation to make the air safe for breathing.
+No Venting – Since these are purely electric, you don’t have to worry about installing any ventilation to make the air safe for breathing.
 Even some gas fireplaces require ventilation due to toxic emissions like carbon monoxide.

-- Garage Safe – One thing you have to worry about in garages is that if you store vehicles in the garage, gasoline cans, or anything else that can give off flammable fumes, burning of any kind to produce heat can be dangerous.
+Garage Safe – One thing you have to worry about in garages is that if you store vehicles in the garage, gasoline cans, or anything else that can give off flammable fumes, burning of any kind to produce heat can be dangerous.
 For this reason, gas burning and wood burning in a garage should be avoided.
-Electric fireplaces don’t involve any kind of burning, so they are completely safe to use in an enclosed garage, no matter what you store there.
+Electric fireplaces don’t involve any burning, so they are entirely safe to use in an enclosed garage, no matter what you store there.

-- Low Energy Cost – High end electric fireplaces are designed to heat apartments, small houses, or large rooms incredibly efficiently.
+Low Energy Cost – High-end electric fireplaces are designed to efficiently heat apartments, small houses, or large rooms.
 This means it should be one of the cheapest ways for you to heat your garage.

-- Remote Control – Electric fireplaces should come with a remote control or an app for your tablet or smartphone so that you can easily control every aspect of it and feature it.
+Remote Control – Electric fireplaces should come with a remote control or an app for your tablet or smartphone to easily control every aspect of the fireplace.
 The remote can turn it on, turn it off, change the thermostat, change the visual features, change the sound features, and more.

-- Visually Pleasing – Compared to all of the other heaters for your garage, electric fireplaces are absolutely the best looking.
+Visually Pleasing – Electric fireplaces are absolutely the best looking compared to all of the other heaters for your garage.
 They bring a sense of comfort and warmth just with their look.
 The appeal of the flame effects will make your garage feel more like a part of your home instead of just a garage.
-That’s why electric fireplaces are ideal for people that have done or are planning to do a conversion of their garage to turn it into a game room, family room, or home office.
+Electric fireplaces are ideal for people who have done or are planning to convert their garage into a game room, family room, or home office.

 How Does An Electric Fireplace Work To Produce Heat?

-When you turn on an electric fireplace and if the room is colder than the thermostat’s setting, the fireplace will begin sucking cool air into it.
-After the air has been sucked into the electric fireplace unit through the air intake, the heating element inside heats up all of the air that is in there.
-Once the air is warm, it is then pushed back into the room through the blower.
+When you turn on an electric fireplace, and if the room is colder than the thermostat’s setting, the fireplace will begin sucking cool air.
+After the air has been sucked into the electric fireplace unit through the air intake, the heating element inside heats all of the air there.
+Once the air is warm, it is pushed back into the room through the blower.
 This all happens in a constant, quiet cycle.

-The warmed air then helps heat up all of the cool air that it touches.
+The warm air then helps heat all of the cool air it touches.

 Because electric fireplaces with infrared coils begin heating cool air so fast, you don’t have to turn the fireplace on and leave it on for a long time to warm it up like you might need to with a conventional metal coil heater.
-You will begin feeling warm air pushing into the room almost immediately with these much better electric fireplaces.
+With these more efficient electric fireplaces, you will immediately feel warm air pushing into the room.

 Since you don’t need ventilation with your electric fireplace, no excess heat is escaping through the vents.
 Most of the residual heat stays in the room, keeping it warm for a long time before it dissipates.
 That’s one of the really helpful ways that make these work so efficient and help reduce your heating bill.